medically-reviewed-iconClinically Reviewed

 Share article icon for viewing share options

 Let’s define dyspareunia in the simplest way.
-Pronounced as 'dis-Pah-ROO-nee-uh', it is the recurrent or persistent pain that one experiences before, during or after having sex.
+Pronounced as 'dis-Pah-ROO-nee-uh', it is the recurrent or persistent pain that one experiences before, during, or after having sex.
 The pain may linger or subside right after.

+Dyspareunia can be superficial/primary or deep/secondary.
 Superficial dyspareunia is limited to the vaginal entrance (vulva), but the deeper variation affects the innermost areas of the vagina and the lower pelvis region.
 It happens only after deep penetration.

 Understanding the causes of dyspareunia

-• Skin problems and infections: Inflammation from regular skin issues like lichen planus, psoriasis, etc can affect the genital region.
-Infections in the region, such as urethritis, vaginitis and pelvic inflammatory disease, can also make sex painful.
+• Skin problems and infections: Inflammation from regular skin issues like lichen planus, psoriasis, etc. can affect the genital region.
+Infections in the region, such as urethritis, vaginitis, and pelvic inflammatory disease, can also make sex painful.

 • Vaginismus: This condition, more common in younger women, involves involuntary pelvic floor muscle contractions during attempted vaginal penetration, hindering penetrative sex and causing pain.
 It can stem from pelvic floor dysfunction or deep-seated psychosocial issues like sexual abuse history.